 There are no adequate and well controlled studies in pregnant women.
-XIFAXAN (rifaximin) should be used during pregnancy only if the potential benefit outweighs the potential risk to the fetus.
+Rifaximin has been shown to be teratogenic in rats and rabbits at doses that caused maternal toxicity.
+XIFAXAN tablets should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether rifaximin is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for adverse reactions in nursing infants from XIFAXAN (rifaximin) , a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for adverse reactions in nursing infants from XIFAXAN, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Clinical studies with rifaximin 200 mg for travelers' diarrhea did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently than younger subjects.

 In the controlled trial with XIFAXAN 550 mg for hepatic encephalopathy, 19.4% were 65 and over, while 2.3% were 75 and over.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.